chizhang9135/CMU_SP25_AIPM/README.md

 **Endpoints:**

-- `POST /convert/` – Convert PDF to YAML
+- `POST /convert/` – Convert PDF to YAML and return structured JSON
-- `POST /convert-with-metrics/` – Convert and evaluate with ground truth and generate a report under output (not intent for display, for debug only)
+- `POST /convert-with-metrics/` – Convert and evaluate with ground truth (returns metrics report in `.txt`, not JSON)

 #### 🧪 Experimental API (`experiment_app.py`)

 An attempt to refactor the codebase for better modularity and maintainability.
 Uses internal `PDFConverter` logic and returns structured JSON responses.

+> **Note:** This API does not support ground truth or metrics evaluation.
+It is lightweight and focused on generation only.

 Start the server: